obarthel/amiga-smbfs/README.md

 In some cases this may be undesirable as the server's name differs from what you specified as the share name.
 You can use the `SERVER` parameter to tell **smbfs** under which name it should contact the server.

 This parameter is optional and will be translated to all upper case characters; it cannot be longer than 16 characters.

+Please note that the `SERVER` parameter will be ignored unless the `NETBIOS` switch is used, too.

 ### 5.2.
 File name conversion